ksettaluri6/AutoCkt/README.md

 To replicate the results from the paper, num_specs 200 was used (only 50 were selected for each CPU worker).
 Ray parallelizes according to number of CPUs available, that affects training time.
 ## Validating AutoCkt
 The rollout script takes the trained agent and gives it new specs that the agent has never seen before.
-To run this script:
+To run this script, open ipython:

 ```
-python autockt/rollout.py /path/to/ray/checkpoint --run PPO --env opamp-v0 --num_val_specs ### --traj_len ##
+run autockt/rollout.py /path/to/ray/checkpoint --run PPO --env opamp-v0 --num_val_specs ### --traj_len ##
 ```
 * num_val_specs: the number of untrained objectives to test on
 * traj_len: the length of each trajectory

+Two pickle files will be updated: opamp_obs_reached_test and opamp_obs_nreached_test.
+These will contain all thereached and unreached specs, respectively.